 A. Straight Bill of Lading: Xiamen Shengmao Co. v.
 Yatari Express Co.

 In the CMC, “[a] bill of lading is a document which serves as an evidence of the contract of carriage of goods by sea and the taking over or loading of the goods by the carrier, and based on which the carrier undertakes to deliver the goods against surrendering the same.”
 There are three types of bills of lading according to their negotiability.
 First is the “straight bill of lading [which] is not negotiable.”
 Second is the “order bill of lading [which] may be negotiated with endorsement to order or endorsement in blank.”
 Third is the “bearer bill of lading[, which] is negotiable without endorsement.”
 Accordingly, the carrier shall deliver the goods to the consignee when a straight bill of lading is issued.
 The carrier shall deliver the goods to the holder of the bill of lading when an order or a bearer bill of lading is issued.
-In shipping practice, the consignee does not personally take the delivery of the goods, but authorizes a person to take the delivery.
+In shipping practice, the consignee may authorize a person to take the delivery.
 In this circumstance, the authorization is important because it will decide whether there is a wrongful delivery, even if the straight bill of lading is surrendered for the delivery of the goods.

 In Xiamen Shengmao Co. v.
-Yatari Express Co., Xiamen Shengmao Co., Ltd. (Xiamen Shengmao) sold frozen goods, through an entity named BINGXIAO, to SLF Food Inc. (SLF Food) from Fuzhou, China to New York.
+Yatari Express Co., Xiamen Shengmao Co., Ltd. (Xiamen Shengmao) sold frozen goods, through a person named BINGXIAO, to SLF Food Inc. (SLF Food) from Fuzhou, China to New York.
 Xiamen Shengmao contracted with Yatari Express Co., Ltd. (Yatari Express) for the carriage of the goods by sea.
 Xiamen Shengmao provided the contact person’s name as BINGXIAO.
 Yatari Express carried the goods and issued a straight bill of lading on which SLF Food was the consignee.
 Xiamen Shengmao transferred the straight bill of lading to BINGXIAO of SLF Food.
 Yatari Express delivered the goods to RJ Trading Inc. d/b/a SLF Food (RJ Trading) after collection of the straight bill of lading on which there was a stamp of RJ Trading Inc. New Jersey Corporate without the signature of BINGXIAO.
 SLF Food did not pay the price of the goods.
 Xiamen Shengmao filed a claim in the Shanghai Maritime Court against Yatari Express for the loss of price of the goods due to the wrongful delivery of the goods.
 It was found that SLF Food and RJ Trading shared the same address.
 BINGXIAO was an employee of SLF Food and the then-manager of RJ Trading.